The GBLT oversees the King Family Bursary of $3,500, supporting the objectives of the Wally and Marilyn King Endowment Fund.

 The bursary is supported by Wally and Marilyn King, through the King Endowment Fund.
 “Marilyn and I are simply delighted to see our endowment activated with this bursary and very pleased to see the additional matching donations/bursary as well.
 We wish the recipients good wishes and success in whatever project that is selected.” -Wally King

 A bursary of $3,500 is awarded each spring.
-Please note that beginning in 2020, only one bursary will be awarded per year.
-Applications for 2020 are now open and due by March 9th.
+Please note that as of 2020, only one bursary will be awarded per year.
+Applications for 2023 are now open.
 Information about the bursary and an application form can be found below.

 King Family Bursary details:

 About the Bursary: